mikaspar/CarND_Term1_Vehicle_Detection/writeup.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using different 3 types of features: HOG, Color Histogram and spatially binned color features.
 My resulting feature vector includes HOG and color histogram features.
+For the training were used pictures with 64x64 resolution.
+The testing accuracy reached 97.5 % on the testing set.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I implemented the se

-![alt text][image3]
+I implemented the search using the find_cars function in IPython Notebook.
+It searches through area of interest (ystart,ystop)  in the image with windows of scales 1-2.2 of (64,64) of original training images.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+Ultimately I searched on 8 scales using YCrCb 3-channel HOG features plus histograms of color in the feature vector, which provided a nice result.
+I got also much better results on recognicition of distant vehicles using L1-Normalisation instead of using L2-Hys.(although in theory it sould be exactly the other way around.(http://lear.inrialpes.fr/people/triggs/pubs/Dalal-cvpr05.pdf)

+### Here are six frames with resulting bounding boxes and their corresponding heatmaps:

+![alt text][image5]
+![alt text][image6]
+![alt text][image7]
+![alt text][image8]
+![alt text][image9]
+![alt text][image10]
+![alt text][image11]
+![alt text][image12]
+![alt text][image13]
+![alt text][image14]
-![alt text][image4]
+![alt text][image15]
 ---

 ### Video Implementation